olaoyefaith/TRAIN-TICKET-MICROSERVICE-APPLICATION-PROECT/README.md

          vuln-type: 'os,library'
          severity: 'MEDIUM,HIGH,CRITICAL'
 ```
 Docker
  Directory: .github/workflows/dockerbuild.yml

 2. Write Terraform Configurations For deployment eg AKS and Set Backend to AZURE.
+The primary goal was to leverage Infrastructure as Code (IaC) principles to define the AKS infrastructure and store the Terraform state in an Azure Backend, ensuring a secure and collaborative approach to managing the infrastructure's lifecycle.

  Directory: infra/
  ```
  resource "azurerm_kubernetes_cluster" "k8s" {